 Terry’s Travel Tips

 How to Get to Piran: Driving is the best option if you are coming from anywhere in Slovenia, neighboring Italy or Croatia.
 To save money, reserve your rental car from AutoEurope before leaving the US.
 In normal traffic, it’s about a 90 minute drive from Ljubljana.
-However, parking in Piran is scarce and expensive if it isn’t included in your accommodations.
 It is possible to arrive on a three-hour bus ride from Ljubljana or by booking a transfer on GoOpti.
 Save on your first GoOpti booking with this discount code.

 When to Visit Piran: Book far in advance if you plan to visit during the high vacation season in July and August.
 During the rest of the year, I’m told it can be a pretty sleepy but peaceful place, except when the fierce bura winds are blowing in the winter.